 SFRM 510 Christian Spirituality (3) A comprehensive, integrated study of the biblical meaning and theology of spirituality; the historical development of and the contemporary practice of the spirituality that encompasses Christian faith, life and ministry.
 The traditional "streams" of Christian spirituality - contemplative, holiness, charismatic, evangelical, social justice and incarnational - will be carefully examined from a context that allows students to explore these streams biblically, historically and contextually.
 These streams of faith will also be explored by reading, reflection and discussion of the Christian classic writings: the faith and practice of the classics' authors.
 Various assessments, practice in Christian disciplines, small group discussion, group prayer retreats and a culminating small group project in social justice/compassion ministry affords each student continuing formation in faith and equipping for ministry.
-Prerequisites: SFRM 501.
+Prerequisites: SFRM 501 recommended.

 TCDH 501 Systematic Theology 1 (3) This course, the first of two in systematic theology, endeavors to familiarize students with the doctrines of the Christian faith from a biblical perspective, while engaging the historical tradition of the Church.
 This first course will address the nature and importance of theology, theological method, the nature and attributes of God, including the Trinity, Christology, soteriology, and introduce the subject of pneumatology.
-Prerequisites: BINT 500 or BINT 504.
+Prerequisites: BINT 500 (or concurrent) or BINT 504 (or concurrent).

 TCDH 502 Systematic Theology 2 (3) This course, the second of two in systematic theology, endeavors to familiarize students with the doctrines of the Christian faith from a biblical perspective, while engaging the historical tradition of the Church.
 This second course will address pneumatology, Christian life and experience, ecclesiology, and eschatology.
-Prerequisites: BINT 500 or BINT 504.
+Prerequisites: BINT 500 (or concurrent) or BINT 504 (or concurrent).